- This topic has 19,164 replies, 120 voices, and was last updated 1 year, 1 month ago by Nick.

 b) a hidden or secret thing, not obvious to the understanding

-c) a hidden purpose or counsel
+c) a hidden purpose or counsel1) secret will

 a) of men

-b) of G-d: the secret counsels which govern G-d in dealing with the righteous, which are hidden from ungodly and wicked men but plain to the godly
+b) of G-d: the secret counsels which govern G-d in dealing with the righteous, which are hidden from ungodly and wicked men but plain to the godly2) in rabbinic writings, it denotes the mystic or hidden sense

 a) of an OT saying